HiFaraz/butterfly/notes.md

 DONE don't pollute the namespace!
 DONE why is create running after the first synctoviews in mapbindings? >> because it needs access to the proxy for async. at least we sync the rest of the data right away
 DONE remove templateURL support - templates should be packed in production, so there should not be anything to go against that.
 Agree with Vue.js on this.
+DONE name textbox cursor should not move then i release the mouse, check if the watcher/binder has changed the value before pushing the update
+DONE when patching in bulk, don't compute live values for every patch!

+debounce DOM updates

 do I need a virtual dom??